-4. Each Police Officer, including the Sergeant and the Captain, will be required to undergo a physical examination on an annual basis, and a psychological examination at least once every two years.
-Additionally, physical and/or psychological examinations may be required at the request of the Captain and the approval of the Associate Vice President for Human Resources and Organizational Safety at any time they deem appropriate.
+- Each Police Officer, including administrative officers (Lieutenant, Captain, Chief), will be required to undergo a physical examination on an annual basis, and a psychological examination at least once every two years.
+Additionally, physical and/or psychological examinations may be required at the request of the Chief and the approval of the Associate Vice President for Human Resources and Organizational Safety at any time they deem appropriate.

-To preserve order and aid in quelling any disturbance that may arise upon the premises of the College;
+b.
+To preserve order and aid in quelling any disturbance that may arise upon the premises of the College.

-To uphold and enforce the laws of the Federal, State, and local government; and to meet the College’s obligation to disclose information as required under the Higher Education Opportunity Act of 2008;
+c.
+To uphold and enforce the laws of the Federal, State, and or local government; and to meet the College’s obligation to disclose information as required under the Higher Education Opportunity Act of 2008.

-To investigate an alleged violation of Federal, State, and local laws, and submit written reports of circumstances, participants and cited statutory violation to appropriate administrators and/or the Captain of the Police Department;
+e.
+To investigate an alleged violation of Federal, State, and local laws, and submit written reports of circumstances, participants and cited statutory violation to appropriate administrators and/or the Chief of the Police Department.

-To perform special assignments as requested by the Captain and/or the Associate Vice President for Human Resources and Organizational Safety.
+g.
+To perform special assignments as requested by the Chief and/or the Associate Vice President for Human Resources and Organizational Safety.

-7. The Captain of Police will institute and maintain special in-service training programs for all College Police Officers.
+- The Chief of Police will institute and maintain special in-service training programs for all College Police Officers.